-However, certain decisions made by the general meeting must be passed with a majority of at least two thirds of the voting rights allocated to the shares represented and by an absolute majority in terms of par values represented if it.
+However, a decision made by the general meeting must be passed with a majority of at least two thirds of the voting rights allocated to the shares represented and by an absolute majority in terms of par values represented if it:

 A company’s board of directors is made up of one or more members, who must be physical persons.
 They are not however required to be shareholders.

 The board of directors has authority to take all decisions which are not the preserve of the general meeting.
 In particular, it has the following non-transferable and inalienable rights: